rahulmitta1/flutter_gen_ai_chat_ui/README.md

 ```

 > **⚠️ Important**: This package is under active development.
 We recommend pinning to a specific version in your pubspec.yaml to avoid unexpected breaking changes when you update.
 Always check the [CHANGELOG](https://github.com/hooshyar/flutter_gen_ai_chat_ui/blob/main/CHANGELOG.md) before upgrading.

+> **Compatibility Note**: Version 2.1.2 removes permission_handler and several other unused dependencies, significantly reducing the package footprint and eliminating SDK conflicts.
+Speech-to-text functionality is fully optional and must be implemented by the app developer.
+See the [Compatibility Guide](https://github.com/hooshyar/flutter_gen_ai_chat_ui/blob/main/doc/COMPATIBILITY.md) for implementation details.

 ## Basic Usage